Frequently Asked Questions

 The animals that are used to feed the cats are donated to us by local farmers and owners.
 In all cases, the animals are either already deceased or are suffering from fatal or incurable injuries or diseases that would result in death or long-term suffering on their own.
 In cases where these animals are brought to us alive, they are quickly euthanized humanely.
 Our policy is to relieve any suffering immediately.
 These living animals arrive mainly due to colic, complications in birthing, broken legs or extreme emaciation due to old age.
 Each animal owner is asked a series of questions to assure the animal cannot be rehabilitated.
 In the cases where rehabilitation is possible, CARE has gone so far as finding permanent homes for the animals in need.

 CARE has found it healthier for the animals to be fed what we call “holistically”, which means feeding the big cats the whole carcass.
 Our big cats are eating the way they naturally would in the wild.
 The multi-day process of feeding allows the digestive system to function how it was intended and promotes positive dental health (by eating bone, skin, and hide), as well as giving the cats an opportunity to use claws, jaws and the muscles attached.
 Everyday CARE and other research institutions are learning more about the positive effects of holistic feeding.

 Do we allow public contact with the cats or allow people to take photos with cubs?

-We are an educational facility (which is one of the main reasons that we are open to the public), but we are not a petting zoo or entertainment park.
+No. We are an educational and animal care facility, and while we are open to the public for ours, we are not a petting zoo or entertainment park.
 Our primary purpose is to provide a safe and healthy home to the animals in our care for the rest of their lives.
 Our rules and regulations were created to keep them, and our visitors, out of harm’s way.
 On our tours, we guarantee you will have a more intimate experience with our animals than you would get almost anywhere else, but not at the expense of your safety or the well-being of our residents.
 No exceptions.